 Number 3: FIND THE ROOT CAUSE OF THE IMMEDIATE PROBLEM

 All problems that you see in your plants and livestock are a result of poor soil health.
-Finding which of the 6 Soil Health factors and adjusting them accordingly is key.
+Finding which of the 6 Soil Health factors is affected and then adjusting them accordingly is key.
 For instance after a rain storm you see yellowing all over on the older leaves of plants in the garden.
 Western agriculture would advise you that you need to add nitrogen most likely in a form of a synthetic fertilizer.
-Yellowing is in fact a sign of nitrogen levels in your plant, adding a form of nitrogen may or may not help depending on the stage of it growth cycle.
+Yellowing is in fact a sign of nitrogen levels in your plant, but adding a form of nitrogen may or may not help depending on the stage of it growth cycle.

 Understanding the 6 Soil Health factors can help in finding out what is lacking and what needs adjusting.
-For instance, nitrogen is a highly leach able nutrient.
+For instance, nitrogen is a highly leachable nutrient.
 It washes away with water quite easily.
 Mulching provides protection to not only your soil but also the nutrients that are there.
 If your you can see your soil, then your lacking in organic matter in the soil.
 The root cause of your immediate yellowing problem is lack of organic matter.
-Adding compost and mulch to your plant would add nitrogen fixing the immediate problem and then protect it during rain or watering fixing the core problem.
+Adding compost and mulch to your plant would add nitrogen, fixing the immediate problem and then protect it during rain or watering, fixing the core problem.

 Find the other way!